lhstrh/playground-lingua-franca/README.md

 Get to know the language and tinker with some example Lingua Franca programs!

 ### :rocket: Cloud-based dev environment
-Spin up a fully configured dev environment in the cloud that start in seconds.
+Spin up a fully configured dev environment in the cloud.
 Any dependencies required for building or running any of the examples are preinstalled.
 A web-based VS Code editor, preloaded with the Lingua Franca extension, is accessible through either **GitHub Codespaces** or **GitPod**.
 Simply click on either of the links below to get started.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&repo=477928779&ref=main&skip_quickstart=true&devcontainer_path=.devcontainer%2Fnightly%2Fdevcontainer.json)

+Note: To launch your GitHub Codespaces environment in seconds instead of minutes, *create a fork of this repo* and create a <kbd>Prebuild configuration</kbd> in <kbd>Settings > Codespaces</kbd>.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/new#https://github.com/lf-lang/playground-lingua-franca/tree/main)